 Russia adopts European emission standards, which apply to both manufactured and imported vehicles.
-Implementation dates are listed in Table 1.
+Implementation dates after which all vehicles must comply to the standard are listed in Table 1.
+It should be noted that dates related to vehicle emission requirements and the associated fuels do not necessarily align.

 |1999.01||Euro 1 (ECE R83.02)|